jjvanzon/Circular-Language-Spec/spec/execution-flow/conditional-execution.md

 There is another, separate definition of the __Else If__ command, that is the same as the other __Else If__ command definition, except without an __Else__ clause in it.

-That way the notation for conditional execution statements could be implemented as a library just like other commands.
+That way the notation for conditional execution statements could be implemented as a library just like any other command.

 ## Select Case

-### Concept

 The __Select Case__ statement is a form of conditional execution.
 It is also sometimes called a __switch__ statement.
 In this kind of statement the next step to take is selected out of a list of several options.

-There are two forms of __Select Case__:

-- __Select Case__ (exact value)
-    - a variable to different values, to choose the next step
-- __Select Case__ (split formula)
-    - combines one half of a formula with several other halves of the formula, to choose the next step

-The name __Select Case__ is directly taken over from the programming language *Basic*.
-You can choose between *Basic* naming and *C*  naming for execution flow statements.
-In the programming language *C*  it is called a __switch__ statement.
-Both names are available in Circular, as part of the multi-lingual approach of the system.

-### Diagram

-There are several types of __Select Case__ statements discussed here and each has a slight variation in diagram notation.
+A few different variations of notation will be discussed.

 ## Select Case (exact value)